IDA's Milestones for Animals

 IDA and community activists end the University of Cincinnati’s head crash experiments on cats.

-IDA partners in a lawsuit that blocks the U.S. Navy’s plans to use dolphins to guard a submarine base in Bangor, WA.
+IDA partners in a lawsuit that blocks the U.S. Navy’s plans to use dolphins to guard a submarine base in Bangor, Wash.

 Activists scale and occupy a crane for seven days to protest proposals to build an underground animal laboratory at UC Berkeley